acubeLab/k2tree/README.md

 ### Additional tools

+The program `k2info.x` display statics on the k2-compressed files passed on the command line.

 The script `submatrix.py` can be used to extract a square submatrix form a matrix in textual form.

 The files `k2test.sh`, `k2btest.sh`, `k2square.sh` are bash script designed to test `k2sparse.x`, `k2bbm.x` and `k2mult.x` on a set of input files.